 The Nutrition Graduate Faculty Committee will review the request and recommend action.

-Credit taken as NTDT 669 may be converted to NTDT elective credits provided there is a written submission of activities/outcomes achieved.
+Credit taken as NTDT 669 may be converted to NTDT 869 credits provided there is a written submission of activities/outcomes achieved.

 The student must meet all course requirements for the thesis option.

-After committee approval, submit a Change of Classification form to the University Office of Graduate Studies.
+After committee approval, submit a Change of Classification form to the University Graduate College.

 FORMS: NON-THESIS OPTION